Let’s Make a TV Commercial!

 • Production Phase: (One and a half weeks)

-• Video tape other shots you need
+• Video any other shots you need

 • Record any audio voice over you will need

-• Upload everything to google drive
+• Upload all of your raw element to google drive in preparation for editing.

 • Post-Production Phase: (One and a half weeks)

-• Rename everything when it is still in google drive
+• Rename everything when it is still in Google Drive

 • Download everything into a desktop folder with your name on it